io-core/Doc/core/Bootloaders/HAL.v32.md

 The HAL prepares the Oberon runtime and so cannot rely on it.

 * No global variables
-* NO strings
+* No strings
 * No heap allocation

 The first thing HAL must do is set up its own stack.

 Each platform should have its own HAL.
-This is the HAL for arm32 on QEMU.
+This is the HAL for riscv32 on QEMU.

 The HAL remains resident and may be used by other modules.